 They are currently offering three different vegan food trips, in India, Thailand and Italy, all of which last for eight days.
 Like the other trips in their Real Food Adventures range, these vegan-focused trips are designed to showcase the best local food experiences.
 The difference is that these itineraries are tailored to travelers who eat a vegan diet.

 EscapingNY is a NYC-based, vegan-owned travel consultancy that helps vegetarians and vegans enjoy great food while exploring off-the-beaten-track adventures that include biking, hiking and authentic cultural exchanges with locals.
-EscapingNY plans trips for individuals, couples and groups and leads several group trips throughout the year to Cuba, Mexico, Jordan, Peru and other destinations.
+EscapingNY plans trips for individuals, couples and groups and leads several group trips throughout the year.

 This company focuses on sustainable and responsible travel in France, and their latest offerings include two completely vegan itineraries.
 The first is a four-day gourmet discovery of Paris, where you will get to meet the vegan entrepreneurs, restauranteurs and other stakeholders who are behind the growth of the vegan movement in the French capital.